 ABSTRACT

 This research explores the innovative integration of Self-Sovereign Identity (SSI) systems with Account Abstraction (AA) to enhance privacy, compliance, and user experience on the Ethereum blockchain.
-By leveraging verifiable credentials (VCs) and Ethereum attestations (EAs), the proposed framework empowers bundlers to pre-validate transactions, reducing on-chain reverts and penalties.
+By leveraging verifiable credentials (VCs) and Ethereum attestations (EAs), the proposed framework empowers bundlers - builders to pre-validate transactions, standardize onchain executions and empowering cross chain atomic transactions.
 The implementation of Merkle proofs and Zero-Knowledge Proofs (ZKPs) ensures efficient data processing and minimal disclosure, addressing both scalability and security concerns.

 A significant highlight is the introduction of keystore rollups, which manage encryption keys off-chain to facilitate atomic cross-chain transactions.
 These rollups promote interoperability between sequencing networks, ensuring seamless data exchange and robust security.
 The research underscores the potential of modular blockchain networks and advocates for the adoption of ERC-4337 and future cryptographic advancements to standardize and optimize Ethereum’s execution layer.